br3ndonland/fastenv/docs/cloud-object-storage.md

 ### Set up a virtual environment

 To get started, let's set up a virtual environment and install fastenv from the command line.
-If you've been through the [environment variable docs](environment.md#getting-started), the only change here is installing the optional extras like `python -m pip install fastenv[httpx]`.
+If you've been through the [environment variable docs](environment.md#getting-started), the only change here is installing the optional extras like `python -m pip install fastenv[cloud]`.

 !!!example "Setting up a virtual environment"

     ```sh
     python3 -m venv .venv
     . .venv/bin/activate
-    python -m pip install fastenv[httpx]
+    python -m pip install fastenv[cloud]
     ```

 ### Save a _.env_ file